 Another feature we look for is odor-control.
 For this shirt, Patagonia uses a Polygiene treatment on the fabric that prevents odors from developing by preventing bacteria from growing in the first place.
 Since standard polyester can get pretty funky, we love that this was a consideration.

 When it comes to versatility, we have a few different thoughts about this shirt.
 While it packs down incredibly small and layers well under jackets, we come back to our durability questions.
 Its stretchiness makes it an easy pick for an activity like yoga, but we would be pretty wary of wearing it rock climbing.
 Also, it has a narrow temperature range in which we'd wear it solo.
 Once cooler fall temps roll in, this shirt will probably be put away until the next summer.

-If you're needing a specialized running shirt to get you through the hottest months of the year, the Patagonia Capilene Cool Lightweight definitely has a high value and is worth the money.
-Patagonia is also famously known for their gear repair service, so if any wear and tear affects its performance, the fact that they work with customers to fix apparel adds to its value.
-We believe exceptional performance is worth the usually higher price tag, so if this shirt fits your specific running needs, we think you'll be happy with the choice.
+If you need a specialized running shirt to get you through the hottest months of the year, the Capilene Cool definitely has a high value and is worth the money.
+Patagonia is also famously known for its gear repair service, so if any wear and tear affects its performance, the fact that they work with customers to fix apparel adds to its value.
+We believe exceptional performance is worth it, so even though this one is priced a bit higher than previous winners, we still think it deserves the Best Buy Award this year.

-This ultralight, ultra-breathable shirt is our Top Pick to get you through the summer heat.
-You'll stay cool and comfortable whether on roads or trails, and while it may not be your go-to every day of the year, it fills a niche in your running gear quiver at a great price point.
+This ultralight, ultra-breathable shirt is our to get you through the summer heat.
+You'll stay cool and comfortable whether on roads or trails and while it may not be your go-to every day of the year, it fills a niche in your running gear quiver at a great price point.

 — Paige Klugherz